713-224-5529

 Marijuana Lawyer for Cultivation Charges in Houston, Texas

 If you’re struggling with cultivation charges, it’s in your best interest to obtain legal counsel.
 Hiring an marijuana defense attorney can significantly increase your chances of having your case dismissed or reduced.
-Contact Tyler Flood & Associates, Inc. now to speak to an experienced attorney today.
+Contact [firm] now to speak to an experienced attorney today.

-The attorneys at Tyler Flood & Associates, Inc. have the experience and knowledge necessary to fight your charges.
-Schedule a consultation surrounding your charges by calling (713) 224-5529.
+The attorneys at [firm] have the experience and knowledge necessary to fight your charges.
+Schedule a consultation surrounding your charges by calling [phone].
 We accept clients throughout the Harris County area including West University Place, Tomball, Bellaire and Houston.

 Overview of Cultivation Charges in Texas